 The Fine Arts program as outlined below will fulfill the requirements for the Associate of Fine Arts Degree (AFA).
 It requires prescribed amounts of general education courses as well as courses in the desired professional program.
-At this time the professional area in which the A.F.A. degree will be awarded is Art.
-In the near future this could expand to include music and drama.
+At this time the professional areas in which the A.F.A. degree will be awarded are Art and Music.

-GRADUATION COURSE REQUIREMENTS

-Associate of Fine Arts (AFA)
+GRADUATION COURSE REQUIREMENTS Associate of Fine Arts (AFA)

 Subject Course Credit Hours

 Communications ENG 0101, 0102, 0103 9

-Humanities Literature-ENG 0203-required, Foreign Language, Religion, Music, Drama, Philosophy, and Speech-one course from four different areas.
-12
+Humanities Literature-ENG 0203-required, Foreign Language, Religion, Music, A Philosophy, and Speech-one course four different areas, not to include professional program area 12 Art, from

 Sciences and/or M lathematics 8

 Social Sciences Anthropology, Economics, Geography, History, Political Science, Psychology, or Sociology 9

 Physical Education 4

-Professional Progra m Courses (Art) 37
+Professional Progra ım Courses (Art or Music) 37

-Electives (no more than 3 quarter hours from Cooperative Education) TOTAL 17
+Electives (no more than 3 quarter hours from Cooperative Education) 17

-TOTAL 90
+TOTAL 96